What Happens if You Get Caught Driving Without Insurance?

 bankruptcy icon

-CAN’T PAY FOR DAMAGES?
+CAN’T PAY FOR DAMAGES AFTER AN ACCIDENT?

 How Much Car Insurance Do You Need to Drive?

-Minimum auto insurance requirements vary by state, but most include bodily injury liability and property damage liability.
+Minimum car insurance requirements vary by state, but most include bodily injury liability and property damage liability.
 Some states require personal injury protection (PIP) and uninsured or underinsured motorist coverage.
 The examples below reflect common state minimums, but your local rules may be higher or include additional coverage types.

 hospital icon